Introduction: Panauti to Namobuddha Day Hike

 - Thrangu Tashi Yangtse Monastery: The Thrangu Tashi Yangtse Monastery's location near Namobuddha Stupa adds to the spiritual ambiance of the area.
 The bright colors of the prayer flags, the sound of prayers and chants, and the peaceful atmosphere all add to a sense of calm and mindfulness.

-Where does the trip to Namobuddha via Panauti Start and End?
+How does the hike to Namobuddha from Panauti start and end?

 The hike to Namobuddha via Panauti begins in the town of Panauti and concludes at the sacred place of Namobuddha itself.
 Afterward, you will return back from the same route back to Panauti and get back to the hotel.
 In the early morning, you will be driven to Panauti from Kathmandu, the capital city of Nepal, which is about 32 kilometers (20 miles) southeast of Kathmandu.
 You will pack breakfast on the way for the hike.